sameersbn/docker-gitlab-ci/README.md

 docker-compose up
 ```

-Point your browser to `http://localhost:10080` and login using your GitLab credentials.

 *The rest of the document will use the docker command line.
 You can quite simply adapt your configuration into a `docker-compose.yml` file if you wish to do so.*

-You should now have the GitLab CI ready for testing.
-If you want to use this image in production the please read on.

 **NOTE:** You need to install [GitLab CI Runner](https://gitlab.com/gitlab-org/gitlab-ci-runner/blob/master/README.md) if you want to do anything worth while with the GitLab CI server.
 Please take a look at [docker-gitlab-ci-runner](https://github.com/sameersbn/docker-gitlab-ci-runner) for a base runner image.